-In the Washington, DC, area the number of children and families living with HIV and AIDS remains high, with case rates for children and adolescents well above the national average.
-Thousands of these patients receive comprehensive care through related programs and clinics at Children’s National Health System.
+In the Washington, D.C., area the number of children and families living with HIV and AIDS remains high, with case rates for children and adolescents well above the national average.
+Thousands of these patients receive comprehensive care through related programs and clinics at Children’s National Hospital.

 Children’s services include clinical care for patients and support those who help care for them.
 The HIV Services Mental Health Program currently provides psychological counseling to more than 300 children, adolescents, and young adults between ages 2 and 24 and families affected by HIV and AIDS.